therealhadron/svg2autocad/README.md

 # svg2autocad

 NOTE: current limitation requries SVGs created from <a href="http://potrace.sourceforge.net/">potrace</a> to function properly OR shapes drawn using only the Path tag.
 More information can be found <a href="https://www.w3schools.com/graphics/svg_path.asp">here</a>.
-Current only supports Windows, untested on MacOS
+Currently only supports Windows, untested on MacOS

 <h1>USAGE</h1>